Table of Contents

 Always follow a 80/20 rule:

-- 80% of your social media updates should be non-promotional, non-linked posts aiming at providing value or fun.
+- 80% of your social media updates should be non-promotional, non-linked posts that provide value or fun.
 These will engage your audience and get them to want to come back

 - 20% of your social media updates should link to your site (and content) with a unique and engaging copy to accompany each link.